DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 status than owning an expensive watch.

 Aha: We don’t just “act wrong”—we run one of two social OS defaults.
-The “Engine” optimizes throughput; the “Family” optimizes belonging.
+The “Machine” optimizes throughput; the “Kin” optimizes belonging.
 Mixed contexts cause phantom conflict.

 Try this (90 sec): In today’s meeting or dinner, name (quietly):
-“Engine-context” or “Family-context.”
+“Machine-context” or “Kin-context.”
 Watch how mismatched expectations create friction.
 Ask: “What is this moment actually optimizing for?”

-Guardrail: Family ≠ no standards.
-Engine ≠ no care.
-Mismatch causes harm; alignment increases both outcomes and trust.
+Guardrail: Kin ≠ no standards.
+Machine ≠ no care.
+Mismatch causes harm;
+alignment increases both outcomes and trust.

 ### The Forgotten Sophistication: What We Lost